g-kanoufi/wp-cleanup-and-basic-functions/README.md

 *    Add Retina support for your images.
 *    Add additional images sizes and modify those.
 *    Setup a Logo and background color for your login page
+*    Hide Administration menu items with a simple checkbox setup
 *    Add some more privacy adding a "referrer" meta tag
 *    If Yoast SEO is activated, can remove Yoast comments in head
 *    Set up for SMTP email settings